Overall Score 7.0 Represents average audio ecosystem compatibility score.

 more than that of JBL Wave Buds by 2 hours

-The battery life of the charging case is given by the manufacturer, and JBL Wave Buds's case is said to have a full charge of 24 hours.
-A charging case with a longer battery life allows you to recharge your earbuds on the go several times before recharging the case itself.
+This is given by the vendor, and the JBL Wave Buds's case is said to have a full charge of 24 hours.
+A charging case with a longer battery life allows you to recharge your earbuds on the go many times before having to recharge the case itself.

 Sony WF C500's charging case has a battery life of 10 hours,